DS-567/Educational-8-bit-CPU-SoC-/README.md

 🐍 A custom Python assembler.

-🖥️ A Python-based CPU emulator/simulator for replicating without the hardware.
+🖥️ A Python-based CPU simulator for replicating without the hardware.

 💻 An FPGA implementation of the CPU/SoC.